skydoves/sandwich/README.md

      }.toLiveData()) // returns an observable LiveData }
 ```

-If we want to transform the original data and get a `LiveData` that contains transformed data using successful data if the response is an `ApiResponse.Success`.
+If you want to transform the original data and take a `LiveData` that contains transformed data, you can follow as the examples below:

 ```kotlin
 posterListLiveData = liveData(viewModelScope.coroutineContext + Dispatchers.IO) {
   emitSource(